yonis-savary/sharp-php/Docs/core/logging.md

 $logger->alert("I'm an alert line");
 $logger->emergency("I'm an emergency line");

-# It can also be used to log error in a more verbose way
+# It can also be used to log error/traces in a more verbose way
 $logger->logThrowable(new Exception("Something went wrong"));

 # Note that almost everything that can be represented as a string somehow can be logged